QuickBooks Blog

 Customers can use a smartphone or cards to complete a contactless payment.
 They first need to set up their digital wallet (Apple Pay, Google Pay, etc.) with card or bank account information.

 This process is fairly simple.
-Download a wallet app and add your card or bank information.
-Once your card or bank information has been verified, you can start using your mobile phone to make contactless payments.
+The customer downloads a wallet app and adds their card or bank information.
+Once the card or bank information has been verified, they can start using their mobile phone to make contactless payments.

-If you’re using your phone as your contactless payment method, you may need to unlock your mobile wallet (usually using your phone’s face scan feature).
-Then hold the phone in front of the reader.
-Wait for the reader to beep or signal, confirming your payment has been accepted, and your transaction is complete.
+If they’re using their phone as a contactless payment method, they may need to unlock the mobile wallet (usually using their phone’s face scan feature).
+Then they should hold the phone in front of the reader and wait for the reader to beep or signal, confirming the payment has been accepted and the transaction is complete.

 What are the benefits of contactless payments?